Lesson 14 – Transistors and Digital Logic#

 Structure#

-Source – Where charge carriers enter
+Source — where charge carriers enter the channel

-Drain – Where charge carriers exit
+Drain — where charge carriers exit the channel

 Operation#